Welcome to the Centre for Socio-Legal Studies

 Welcome to the CSLS, an inter-disciplinary and multi-disciplinary research institute dedicated to the study of law in society.
 Founded in 1972 at Oxford University, the Centre is known nationally and internationally for its innovative and original research and publications.
 It is also widely regarded for its high level training and supervision of students undertaking doctorates and other research degrees.
 The CSLS is a relatively autonomous institute within the Faculty of Law and has strong links to other departments and institutes in the University of Oxford and beyond.

-The CSLS has a full-time research staff of twelve, representing a range of disciplines, currently law, anthropology, sociology, political science, and psychology.
+The CSLS has a full-time research staff of fifteen, representing a range of disciplines, currently law, anthropology, sociology, political science, and psychology.
 The interaction of different disciplines, research staff from different countries and backgrounds, and a student body of twenty-four, produces a stimulating environment in a collegial atmosphere.

 In addition to its own research staff, the CSLS has a group of Associate Research Fellows who are usually employed elsewhere but spend time at the Centre or are engaged in joint research with its members.
 Associates contribute to the research and related activities of the CSLS.